 When we become discouraged by those with improper intent, we can be like Paul and be thankful that at least the Gospel is still going forth.
 Whether in pretense or in Truth, Christ is yet preached.
 Of course God doesn't condone or excuse this type of pride, but we can be assured God can use the message despite the motive as long as the message is pure and accurate.

-will be effective.
+In times like now, when sometimes it seems we see less and less of God in our society, this admonishment seems especially important – at least Christ is preached.
+We are promised after all, that God’s Word will not return void…it will be effective.
 Along with that, we can pray that those with a wrong heart attitude will see exactly where their affections lie.
 But even more importantly, we can ensure that we do not develop pride in what we do for God, but rather strive to share the Good News for the right reasons i.e. out of love – our love for Jesus, but also love for those who need to know Him.

 Jeremiah 9:23-24